rijalBinHusen/portofolio-2/src/content/custom-auto-increment-sql-db.md

 ---
-title:  "Auto increment sql database with custom value"
+title:  "Auto increment MySQL column with custom value"
-description: "Implement custome auto increment primary key 23230001 instead of 1, 2, 3, 4 ...."
+description: "Primary key based on custom prefix"
 date: 2023-06-06
-img: '/kindness.jpg'
+img: '/custom-auto-increment.png'
 tags: [sql, database, trigger]
 ---
 In this blog post, we will discuss how to implement auto increment with custom value in MySQL.
 Auto increment is a feature of MySQL that allows you to automatically generate unique values for your database rows.
 This can be useful for keeping track of records in your database, as you don't have to worry about manually assigning values.